 What do you mean by an "appropriate" degree ?

-Overall, a degree that has suitable breadth, depth and, where appropriate, an affinity to the OISE graduate program to which you are seeking admission.
+- where appropriate degree has the required affinity or programmatic fit to the graduate program to which you are seeking admission

-Occasionally, a degree may not be considered an appropriate basis of admission because it does not contain sufficient liberal arts content (aka academically-oriented courses).
+More about liberal arts and science content – occasionally a degree may not be considered an appropriate basis of admission because it does not contain sufficient liberal arts content (aka academically-oriented courses).
 Courses with a significant professional training component, practical component, studio component, performance component, or sports component are not counted as liberal arts.
-Generally, in a bachelor’s degree the established standard is at least 75% liberal arts content.
+The established standard is at least 75% liberal arts content.

 What is academic upgrading?